granitnebiu/Weather-App-Solutions/Solution III/Readme.md

+# Assignment
+Save inside the local storage not only the name of the location but, the latitude and longitude too.
+Store not only an array with the names, but an array with objects which contains both names and geographic coordinates.

 # Changes

 ### JS
 1. Line 406 - Send to the save function inside local storage module the latitude and longitude